-Our on site CNC machine enables us to cut large forms and create smooth lines, with a superior level of accuracy.
+Our on site CNC machining facility enables us to cut large forms and create smooth lines, with a superior level of accuracy.
 The flexibility of CNC machining can be used in a huge range of projects for our clients, or we can offer our CNC services for others managing a physical build project.
 Our comprehensive CAD suite and experienced technicians enable us to work from supplied 3D files, or build up drawings from hand-drawn sketches and designer’s notes.

 Contoured architectural baseboards can be cut from dense foam materials and hand-finished.
 A 3D CNC cutting file can be extrapolated from ordnance survey plans, incorporating levelled-off areas and datum sections for building footprints cut into the landforms.
 Making architectural models this way can accurately illustrate how a scheme will interact with surrounding countryside, and is extremely useful if a site is undergoing extensive landscaping and redevelopment.